andersevenrud/ha-nexa-bridge-x/HELP.md

 > The factory login is `nexa` / `nexa`.

 ## I don't see any sensor values

-**Ensure that your bridge Firmware is up to date**.
-Some devices seem to ship with legacy firmware.

 If you have registered a new device in the App/Web UI you have to reload the integration first.
 This is done from the integration settings and the hamburger menu on the card shown on the page.